gabecadiz/robofriends-testing/README.md

-# robofriends-pwa
+# robofriends-testing
-Udemy tutorial - adding PWA capabilities to a react app
+Udemy tutorial to test react components

 To run the project: